inveniosoftware/rfcs/README.md

-Many changes can be implemented via the normal GitHub pull request workflow (bug fixes and improvements), however some changes are "substantial" and we ask that these are written up as an RFC.
+Many changes can be implemented via the normal GitHub pull request workflow (bug fixes and improvements), however some changes are "substantial" and we ask that these are written up as a RFC.

 RFCs are per product: